-Every once in a while, I ask my readers what recipes they really miss now that they are gluten/dairy/nut/egg/whatever free.
-One of the last times I asked, I had a reader on my Facebook page share that she really misses fudge, and that she thought it was impossible to make a good fudge without dairy.
+Every once in a while, I ask my readers what recipes they really miss now that they are living with food allergies.
+One time I had a reader share that she really misses fudge, and that she thought it was impossible to make a good fudge without dairy.

 - a can of full fat coconut milk